Punctuation, like taxes, is mundane, but unavoidable. See, this post has already used 5 punctuation marks. Make that 6.

 The colon is the silent but reliable guest.
 They show up on time and bring a suitable appetizer.
-They don’t speak much, they sum up their vacation to Laos in a single sentence, but you’re still happy they’re there.
+They don’t speak much and sum up their vacation to Laos in a single sentence, but you’re still happy they’re there.

 Colons can be used with subtle versatility.
-For starters, they can be used to introduce lists.
+For starters, they're great at introducing lists.

 Example: There are many trees native to British Columbia: maple, spruce, and hemlock.

 Colons can also be used before quotation marks.